 Look at Our Learning!

-Here are some photographs of the fun activities the children have been engaged in so far linked to our topic 'Who goes to the Ugly Bug Ball?' -
+Here are some photographs of the fun activities the children have been engaged in so far linked to our topic 'What can I do with water?' -

 Easter Fun Day

 On Wednesday 21st March, Nursery and Reception children enjoyed participating in an Easter Fun Day to consolidate their learning about the Easter time.
 The children joined in with a range of traditional customs such as having their faces painted like the Easter bunny, making chocolate Easter nest cakes, eating hot cross buns at snack time, joining in with an Easter egg and spoon race, making Easter bonnets and going on an Easter egg hunt.
 They also enjoyed listening to lots of Easter themed stories and singing Easter themed songs.
 The children had lots of fun.

 On Tuesday 13th March, we invited our grown ups into school to see some of the things we have recently been learning about linked to our topic 'What would you find on the farm?'.
 We focused on the subject areas 'understanding the world' and 'expressive arts and design'.
 We showed our grown ups the chicks we had visiting our classroom this week and explained the life cycle of the chick, we created observational paintings of the chicks, we made chick biscuits and enjoyed listening to the 'Chicken Licken' story.